kiralong/arc-congen2024-radseq/README.md

 data contains paired reads, that we want to remove PCR duplicate reads, and that we only want to keep loci/SNPs present in 80% of samples per-population.

-As our input data, we will specify the processed the FASTQ files in `arc-radseq-data.congen24/processed-samples/`.
+As our input data, we will specify the processed FASTQ files in `arc-radseq-data.congen24/processed-samples/`.
 Note that these are the processed samples provided in the shared data, not the ones we just generated using `processed_radtags`.
 For more information, see the `denovo_map.pl`